stevetulig/Machine-learning-financial-ratios-and-stock-picking/README.md

 The data used comes from a SQL-Server database.
 For other preliminary work relating to this database see the repository https://github.com/stevetulig/SQL-Server-database-details-queries-for-ratio-manipulation

-The data needs to be updated.
-A few other ratios need to be added pertaining to Accruals, Distance to Default, and more valuation-relevant ratios
+The data needs to be updated, and other ratios need to be added pertaining to valuation models.